-6 Reasons Why You Need a Backup and Business Resumption Plan
+6 Reasons Why You Need a Backup and Business Resumption Plan in Greater Philadelphia Area

 In this quickly-expanding cybersecurity landscape, it’s not good enough to ask yourself “if” your data will be threatened, you have to ask yourself “when.”
 There’s only one way to ensure your business and personal files are protected from this sort of (very popular) ransomware threat: you need a complete backup, recovery, and business resumption plan.
 Here are six reasons why backing up your data is absolutely critical to the success of your business.